wacncontent/CustomizeTool/removeCommentOutput/articles/media-services/media-services-release-notes.md

 Issue|Description
 ---|---
 Several common HTTP headers are not provided in the REST API.|If you develop Media Services applications using the REST API, you find that some common HTTP header fields (including CLIENT-REQUEST-ID, REQUEST-ID, and RETURN-CLIENT-REQUEST-ID) are not supported.
 The headers will be added in a future update.
-Encoding an asset with a file name that contains escape characters (for example, %20) fails with “MediaProcessor : File not found.”|Names of files that are going to be added to an asset and then encoded should only contain alphanumeric characters and spaces.
+Encoding an asset with a file name that contains escape characters (for example, %20) fails with "MediaProcessor : File not found."|Names of files that are going to be added to an asset and then encoded should only contain alphanumeric characters and spaces.
 The issue will be fixed in a future update.
 The ListBlobs method that is part of the Azure Storage SDK version 3.x fails.|Media Services generates SAS URLs based on the [2012-02-12](http://msdn.microsoft.com/zh-cn/library/azure/dn592123.aspx) version.
 If you want to use Azure Storage SDK to list blobs in a blob container, use the [CloudBlobContainer.ListBlobs](http://msdn.microsoft.com/zh-cn/library/microsoft.windowsazure.storage.blob.cloudblobcontainer.listblobs.aspx) method that is part of Azure Storage SDK version 2.x.
 The ListBlobs method that is part of the Azure Storage SDK version 3.x will fail.
 Media Services throttling mechanism restricts the resource usage for applications that make excessive request to the service.
 The service may return the Service Unavailable (503) HTTP status code.|For more information, see the description of the 503 HTTP status code in the [Azure Media Services Error Codes](http://msdn.microsoft.com/zh-cn/library/azure/dn168949.aspx) topic.
+When querying entities, there is a limit of 1000 entities returned at one time because public REST v2 limits query results to 1000 results. | You need to use **Skip** and **Take** (.NET)/ **top** (REST) as described in [this .NET example](/documentation/articles/media-services-dotnet-manage-entities#enumerating-through-large-collections-of-entities) and [this REST API example](/documentation/articles/media-services-rest-manage-entities#enumerating-through-large-collections-of-entities).

 ### <a id="dotnet_issues"></a>Media Services SDK for .NET Issues